TotalityWorks/wpgravitybundle/README.md

 ## I'm also currently looking for work!

 I am a React programmer through and through.
-I have been working with WordPRess for 13 years, and React/Node for 4.
+I have been working with WordPress for 13 years, and React/Node for 4.
 Headless WordPress is definitely a passion of mine, and I would love the opportunity to help your team with their headless projects.
 You can find me at moses@totalityworks.com!